Filiates: Ancient history

 In antiquity, the area of Filiates was inhabited by the Epirot Greek tribe of the Chaonians.
 In antiquity the area round the city was known as Cestrine (or Kestrine) (Κεστρίνη), separated from Thesprotia by the River Thyamis.
 The region was named from the ancient town of Cestria, which was also known as Cammania, Cestria, Filiates, Ilion, Epirus, Troy, Epirus and Troia, Epirus.
 According to Pausanias (Description of Greece), Cestrine took its name from Cestrinus, the son of Helenus, having previously borne the appellation of Cammania.
 The site of the ancient town of Cestria probably lies over the Albanian border.

-Modern history
+Medieval and modern history

 In 15th century Filiates came under Ottoman rule and became part of Sanjak of Ioannina.
 During 17th and 18th century Ottoman rule a significant part of the town's population converted to Islam.
 According to Panagiotis Aravantinos (1856), who visited the region, there were 200 Muslim and 30 Christian families in Filiates.
 Vassilis Zotos (1878), reported that there were about 500 Muslim families and 100 Christian families in Filiates with a total population of 4,000 people (3,000 Muslims and 1,000 Christians).

 During the suppression of the Greek revolt of 1854 in Epirus by the Ottoman authorities armed groups of Cham Albanians inflicted extensive damage to the town.